pelithne/k8s/aks-without-sp.md

 In the default scenario, when you create an AKS cluster, a **Service Principal** will be created for you.
 If your user does not have permission to create a service principal, you can use an existing one (assuming that one has been created by someone with the necessary permissions).

-Alternatively, you can create the AKS cluster with a **Managed Identity** instead.
+Alternatively, you can create the AKS cluster with a **Managed Identity**.
 This removes the need to use a pre-provisioned Service Principal.

 To create a cluster with managed identity:
 ````